dion-w-pieterse/wimb-app/README.md

 IP Address

-### DROPPING/CREATING THE DATABASE MANUALLY via Console and Python shell:
+### Dropping/Creating The Database Manually via Console and Python shell:

 - Create the sqlite3 database:
     - Navigate to the project directory.